 OCBC has excellent training equipment and a continuous investment programme in new boats.
 Owing to extensive alumni support a new Men's First VIII boat was launched in Spring 2017 and was named in honour of Jonathan Close-Brooks who captained the Men's boat which went Head of the River in Eights Week in 1967.
 It’s a brand new wing rigged Empacher, with a set of Concept2 skinny blades.
 A new Women's First VIII boat has just been commissioned.

 The bond between current and former members of OCBC is exceptionally strong reflecting the shared love of rowing and pride in the college.
 Our Tortoise Club alumni attend Boat Club dinners in numbers, take a close interest in the careers of OCBC members and are very generous financially.

 The Blades scheme, whereby alumni donate by direct debit annually, is the reason we are able to employ just good and dedicated coaches.
 Most colleges have to rely upon subscription fees and paying such good and dedicated coaches by the hour.
 We are extremely grateful for all the support that the Tortoise Club provides.

 OCBC is proudly sponsored by Gilpin’s Gin, not only does their support take the financial strain off of our members but in particular it meant that we were able to purchase a minibus and so now train on the far superior Wallingford stretch of the Thames.

-Please email firstname.lastname@example.org for general enquiries.
+If you would like to row at Oriel, do not hesitate to get in touch with our captains at a href="email@example.com">firstname.lastname@example.org.
 Or either email@example.com or firstname.lastname@example.org.
 We can also be found on Facebook under Oriel College Boat Club and on Twitter.